whispersofzephyr/favolinkhub-site/docs/crypto.md

 - If it doesn’t fill, adjust slightly.
 - After the buy fills, immediately **Custom Sell** at or near the buy price.

-### Step 4 – Optional: “Spin to Win” in the App

-Some users will see a **Spin to Win** button in the app.
-- Activate the offer with one trade
-- 1 spin/day for 30 days (free crypto rewards)
-- Rollout is ongoing — not all users have access yet.

 ### ⏱ Bonus Timeline

 - **Capital One Shopping $250 cashback:** usually pending in ~3 days.